darnokkeson/WatchConverterJpg/README.md

-# Automatic JPG Optimization on Ubuntu Using systemd
+# Automatic Image Optimization on Ubuntu Using systemd

 To save space on expensive server storage, I needed to downsize my pictures to the smallest size possible **without visible quality loss**.
-To achieve this, I created a Bash script that automatically monitors a folder and optimizes new JPG images.
+To achieve this, I created a Bash script that automatically monitors a folder, converts any incoming PNGs to JPEG, and then optimizes the resulting JPEG images.
 The script is started automatically using **systemd** on Ubuntu Linux.

 ---